Azalea

 You might want to plant both sizes for more year round flowers...and they all like similar planting conditions.

-These are cold-hardy plants that actually prefer the cooler locations of South Florida.
+These are cold-hardy plants that actually prefer the cooler locations of South Florida, though the ones for sale here in South Florida have been bred to have heat-resistant qualities.

 They'll flower anywhere - sun or shade - but keep a fuller form when they get at least some sun.